TinaHammar/livewire-auto-routes/readme.md

 ```

 # Routes in `web.php` takes precedence!
 You can use web.php as normal.
 Routes declared in your Livewire components are registered after the routes in web.php.

-# Routes are registered in alphabetical order!
-Livewire component **FILES** are looped in alphabetical order in the `app namespace`.
-One way to control the load order is to group your components in subfolders with suitable names
-like `routeGroupA`, `routeGroupB`, where routes in _"routeGroup**A**"_ would be registered before _"routeGroup**B**"_.

 # Usage
 * You generate routes via traits or by adding a `route()` method to your Livewire component.